 - Household iron to iron your towel beforehand (or use your EasyPress).

-- Gather your supplies and organize.
+- Gather and organize your supplies.

 - Make sure the Premium Fine Point Blade is inserted into your machine.